 Addiction hotlines can be accessed from anywhere and at any time of day, making them a convenient resource for individuals seeking help for drug or alcohol substance abuse in Hawaii (HI).

 What Are the Addiction Hotlines and Helplines for Hawaii?

 Below is a list of two free 24/7 helplines for this wanting help in Hawaii for a substance abuse disorder.

 These telephone numbers listed are free of charge to call for residents from Hawaii, the Aloha State, to call.

 The Hawaii Coordinated Access Resource Entry System (Hawaii CARES) is a coordinated and responsive system of care for substance use disorder (SUD) treatment and recovery support services.
 Hawaii CARES provides universal intake, screening, assessment, care coordination, referral, placement determination, and linkages to appropriate service modalities and resources across the state.

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in HI.

 How Bad is Substance Use Disorder in Hawaii?